 How Long Does It Take To Get Approved For An Apartment?

-Getting approved for an apartment takes between 1 and 3 business days.
+Getting approved for an apartment takes between 1 to 3 business days.
+However, the approval process may be delayed if you submit an incomplete application.
 One of the best ways to speed up the process and impress your new landlord is to come prepared so you can quickly submit a completed rental application with all the supporting documents.

 Some landlords will be able to pull your credit and review all this paperwork very quickly, potentially approving you in as little as a few hours.
 Others will take a more thorough approach and may even want to speak with your employer or past landlord.
 In other cases, the landlord may take a more hands-off approach and use a third party to process the application, slowing things down.